chaolongwang/SEEKIN/README.md

 * 5.1 Kinship estimation using homogenous samples

 Here we provide example usages of SEEKIN program based on the data provided in the folder named `example`.
-In this folder, we have the `Study.chr22.vcf.gz` file that includes genotypes of chromosome 22 for 10 samples.
-Except for the genotype files, we also have two PCA coordinate files in a plain text format: 1) `SGVP_268.chr22.RefPC.coord` file which contains PCA coordinates for the top 2 PCs of the reference individuals; 2) `Study.chr22.ProPC.coord` file which contains the top 2 PCs calculated by projecting the study samples on the reference panel using LASER.
+In this folder, we have the `Study.chr22.vcf.gz` file that includes genotypes of chromosome 22 for 10 studied samples.
 The command line for running SEEKIN for homogenous samples is very simple.
   ```./seekin kinship -i ./Study.chr22.vcf.gz  -r 0.3  -m 0.05   -d DS  -p homo  -n 2000  -t 3  -w  1 -o Study.chr22.homo```

 It will generate result files with prefixes `Study.chr22.homo` specified by `–o` flag in the current directory.
 The detailed meanings of flags of `kinship` module are summarized below.

   ```
   -i Specify the name of the SNP genotype input file of studied samples.
 SEEKIN only reads compressed (gzipped) VCF files. [no default value]
   -a Specify the name of the individual allele frequency file of studied samples.
 SEEKIN only reads compressed (gzipped) VCF files.
 Note that this option cannot be used for homogenous estimation. [no default value]